Spider333/Cryptocourse/README.md

 ## 11. Economic and Legal Considerations of Cryptocurrencies and Blockchain Technology

-- Legal Challenges of Smart Contracts
+- Legal Challenges of Smart Contracts & Dapps
 - Legal and Economic Aspects of Cryptocurrencies
-- ICOs, STOs, IEOs, Airdrops,
+- ICOs, STOs, IEOs, Airdrops, CBDCs

 ### Reading & Resources: